13744695/Catalogue/README.md

 # Catalogue
-Catalogue of handy bits of code - handy for reference purposes
+Catalogue of handy bits of code as I come across them
+   - handy for reference purposes